derekjpeters/classicgames_alanah/README.md

 6. Reach the top safe zone to advance to the next level
 7. Each level increases speed and difficulty

+### 🎮 Crossy Road 3D
+1. Click "Start Game" to begin
+2. Use arrow keys or WASD (or touch controls on mobile) to move
+3. Navigate forward, backward, left, and right through the 3D world
+4. Cross roads without getting hit by moving cars
+5. Jump on logs to cross water safely - don't fall in!
+6. Reach the golden safe zone to advance to the next level
+7. Experience realistic 3D physics and immersive gameplay

 ### 🚀 Galaga
 1. Click "Start Game" to begin
 2. Use arrow keys or A/D to move your spaceship